Sportimonium is open to solo visitors on Tuesday & Wednesday .

-Mask required!
+Mask required (at the park & museum)!
 Bring your own mouth mask.
 None available on site.

 We are happy to welcome fit and healthy visitors back to the museum for a run through sporting history in our new exhibition: Breaking Boundaries, the Olympic Games from Antwerp 1920 to Tokyo 2020.